workfi-tools/Grants-Program/applications/workfi_tools.md

 The smart-contracts should work correctly at least on Clover Finance, Astar, Parallel Finance, Moonbeam, and Acala.

-Moreover, another goal is to research the possibility of cross-chain reputation system, starting from (but not limited to) bridging accross Polkadot parachains.
+Moreover, another goal is to research the possibility of cross-chain reputation system, starting from (but not limited to) bridging across Polkadot parachains.
-Also, after implementing contracts in Solidity (with which we have considerable experience), we will also research usage of other languages (like ink! for WASM smart-contracts) to make the functionality available as widely as possible.
+Also, after implementing contracts in Solidity (with which we have considerable experience), we will also research the usage of other languages (like ink! for WASM smart-contracts) to make the functionality available as widely as possible.

-The tools that we are building should provide dApp/DAO/solution developers a solid abstraction layer so that they can focus more on business logic and spend less time on designing and implementing a reputation system themselves.
-As there are many industries that need to digitize reputation/trust (basically all the services and products that can be provided of different quality, from dental treatment to cars), we believe that our solutions will be of great utility for other creators.
+The tools that we are building should provide dApp/DAO/solution developers with a solid abstraction layer so that they can focus more on business logic and spend less time on designing and implementing a reputation system themselves.
+As many industries need to digitize reputation/trust (basically, all the services and products that can be provided of different quality, from dental treatment to cars), we believe that our solutions will be of great utility for other creators.
 Also, we are going to use them as well and build commercial services on top of them.